Application deadlines are quarterly:

 All qualified applicants will be offered an opportunity to interview, however, the AJEATT will determine when interviews will be scheduled.
 If an applicant is not available to be scheduled for an interview during a regular interview session, the AJEATT will attempt to schedule the applicant at a later time, during another regular interview session.

 Most interviews take 10 to 20 minutes.
 Applicants will be interviewed by a committee composed of 2 representatives of the International Brotherhood of Electrical Workers (IBEW) and 2 representatives of the National Electrical Contractors Association (NECA).
-For more information on what to expect during the interview itself, a pamphlet may be obtained from the Apprenticeship School once your application has been accepted.

 Once an applicant has been scored by the interview committee they will be placed, according to their score, on the eligibility list for the classification for which they applied.

-As work opportunities arise, candidates for apprenticeship will be selected from the eligibility list according to the AJEATT’s selection procedures approved by the Department of Labor.
+As work opportunities arise, candidates for apprenticeship will be selected from the eligibility list according to the AJEATT’s selection procedures approved by the U.S. Department of Labor.